Snaptraks/SnapCogs/README.md

 Similar to `app_commands.checks.has_guild_permissions`, but checks the bot members guild permissions.
 Ported from `discord.ext.commands` and adapted for ApplicationCommands.

+### ``snapcogs.utils.checks.is_owner``

+Similar to `commands.checks.is_owner`, where it checks if the command author is the bot's owner, but adapted for ApplicationCommands.
+Raises a `snapcogs.utils.errors.NotOwner` exception if the command author is not the bot's owner.

 ### Views

 ### ``snapcogs.utils.views.Confirm``